InductiveComputerScience/fodselsnummer/README.md

 The library has the same interface in all programming languages.

 ### Validate
-`boolean isValidNorwegianPersonalIdentificationNumber(char [] fnummer)`
+`boolean isValidNorwegianPersonalIdentificationNumber(char [] fnummer, StringReference message)`

-The function takes a string as input, containing a norwegian personal identification number.
+The function takes two inputs: a string, containing a norwegian personal identification number, and a string reference, that will get an error message.

 The output is a boolean, true if the number is valid and false if not.
+If the return is false, message is set to a string explaining the reason.

 ### Extract Birth Date
-`datetimeDate getDateFromNorwegianPersonalIdentificationNumber(char[] fnummer, DoubleReference failures)`
+`boolean GetDateFromNorwegianPersonalIdentificationNumber(char[] fnummer, DateReference dateRef, StringReference message)`

-The function takes a string as input, containing a norwegian personal identification number and a reference to a double.
+The function takes a string as input, containing a norwegian personal identification number, a reference to a date and a reference to a string.

+The function returns true if successfull and false if not.

-The output is a structure with three fields: year, month, day.
+If the function succeeds, the date in the date reference is set with three fields: year, month, day.

-If the function fails, failures.doubleValue is a positive non-zero value.
+If the function fails, the string reference message gets an error message.